ali5ter/workshop-air-monitor/README.md

 I took advantage of the adafruit_blinka python library to use the CircuitPython hardware API that talks I2C and SPI protocols that sensors often use.
 Adafruit [explains this and how to install this lib onto your Linux SBC](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) and I also put the associated commands into the [install.sh](install.sh) script for repeatability.

 ## Motion sensing

 I chose to use [the Pyroelectric ("Passive") InfraRed Sensor from Adafruit](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor) to undersstand if someone was in the workshop.
 I figured that would be good to cross reference with environmental changes but also wanted a way to trigger a camera to at least understand who was in there.

-## Camera module
+## Server side

-...
+InfluxDB and Grafana services can be stood up as container based apps using Docker on a seperate server or the one running the monitor.

+The script, [start_influx_grafana.sh](start_influx_grafana.sh), helps start up these services as Docker containers.
+Note the configuration for InfluxDB and Granfana at the top of the script and change accordingly.
+These parameters will be used below.

+### Configure InfluxDB

+1. Open the InfluxDB UI and set up the username, password, and org configured in the script.
+2. Create a bucket using the name configured in the script.
+3. Generate a write token, and save that to ~/.config/influxdb-token